 Filipinx Teaching-Artist Fellowship

+Root Division is currently seeking applicants for the 2023-24 Filipinx Teaching-Artist Fellowship (FTAF).
 Application process includes submitting completed Fellowship Application Form and required materials.
-Finalists must be available between June 1–15, 2022 for interviews.
+Finalists must be available between June 8-15, 2023 for interviews.

 ABOUT THE FILIPINX TEACHING ARTIST FELLOWSHIP

-Root Division is currently seeking applicants for the 2022-23 Filipinx Teaching-Artist Fellowship (FTAF).
-In its sixth year, the fellowship provides free studio workspace to a Filipinx artist in exchange for being an integral part of Root Division’s Studios Program.
+In its seventh year, the fellowship provides free studio workspace to a Filipinx artist in exchange for being an integral part of Root Division’s Studios Program.
 In large part, the commitment involves teaching classes one to two afternoons per week at Bessie Carmichael Elementary School and the Filipino Education Center (FEC) with Galing Bata, an after school program that serves both newcomer and US born children and families through bilingual, multicultural services and programs.

-In exchange for an average of 16 hours per month of service with a focus on teaching youth, the artist will receive:
+In exchange for an average of 16 hours per month of service with a focus on teaching in our Youth Education Program, the artist will receive:

-- Free studio work space for 12 months in our Studios Program facility located at 1131 Mission Street, SF.
+- Free studio workspace for 12 months in our Studios Program facility located at 1131 Mission Street, SF.
+(24-hour access; WORK ONLY/ NOT LIVE IN).

 - Artist/ Teaching Stipend of $4,000 (Portions paid quarterly based on project milestones)